bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 Use tools and testing to detect, respond to, and prevent known security risks in your system and code.

+Does your team:

-* Do you subscribe to alerts for vulnerability notifications in critical software components?
+* Subscribe to alerts for vulnerability notifications in critical software components?
   * Use tools like Dependabot alerts (SCA)
-* Do you run these types of tests for each build:
+* Run these types of tests for each build:
   * Static code analysis for example SonarQube or SonarCloud?
   * Dynamic app testing for example OWASP ZAP?
-  * Container vulnerability analysis scans (CVA) for example  ACS/Artifactory Xray
+  * Container vulnerability analysis scans (CVA) for example  ACS/Artifactory Xray?
-  * User testing with invalid inputs for example: fuzzing
+  * User testing with invalid inputs for example: fuzzing?
   * APIs validation to prevent and protect data leaks?
-* Consider using Interactive Application Security Testing (IAST)
+* Consider using Interactive Application Security Testing (IAST)?

 ### Change management

 Ensure all changes—especially those affecting security—are planned, reviewed, and clearly communicated.

+Does your team:

-* Do you prioritize critical security patches?
+* Prioritize critical security patches?
-* Do you schedule and test changes?
+* Schedule and test changes?
-* Do you communicate outages and changes:
+* Communicate outages and changes:
   * From service providers for example: hosting?
   * To stakeholders?

+Very important to consider:

 * Do not allow local authentication in production environments
 * Do not use production data in non-production environments for testing